Pest Control

 Anything from large clumps of discarded wings to mud tubes can tell you things are getting out of hand.

-Another thing you can do is check on mud tunnels leading from the ground up to a window or some other entry point into your home.
+You can also check for mud tunnels leading from the ground to a window or entry point into your home.

 How Long Do Winged Termites Live?